The predators below are especially difficult to guard against – they're wolves in sheep's clothing.

 • Johnny Cerda operated a Freeport NY landscaping company, but also set up his clientele for violent robberies.
 He gave members of his robbery crew the names and addresses of his customers he believed had cash and jewelry.

-• Ruthell Williams hired Keith Land as a handyman for work on her Long Island home.
+• Ruthell Williams hired Keith Land as a handyman for work on her Long Island home in New York.
 Land burglarized and bashed in her head when Williams awoke and confronted him.
 She was unaware that Land was a violent career criminal with a lengthy prison record.
 It's a fact easily discovered by typing his name into the state's Corrections Department website.

 • Juan Stephan McCray entered the home of an 83-year-old woman and her 94-year-old husband, and beat the woman so badly that she underwent brain surgery.
-McCray, a paroled felon with a long record of violent crime, is married to a home health care worker caring for the elderly man, who had been incapacitated by a stroke.
+McCray, a paroled felon with a long record of violent crime, is married to a home health care worker caring for the elderly man, who had suffered a stroke.

 Thoroughly check out baby-sitters, nannies, gardeners, cleaners, AND their helpers - in short, anyone you allow into your home.
 Fugitives often apply for domestic jobs to avoid scrutiny.
 Check references with local police at his/her past addresses.
-Check a moving company's references with the Better Business Bureau at www.BBB.org (though most moving companies do NOT screen their employees) .
+Check a moving company's references with the Better Business Bureau (though most moving companies do NOT screen their employees).
 See Child Safety - Safeguarding for babysitter screening.

 FamilyWatchdog.us shows the registered sex offenders living in your area.
 However, since rapists average 7 victims before their first arrest, and child molesters average 107 victims before their first arrest – many won’t be on the maps yet.
 And remember that sex offenders may prowl outside their neighborhood, or are homeless, OR – as 24 percent do nationwide – assume false identities and disappear (maybe into your area).